raspberrypilearning/traffic-lights-controller-gui/en/step_3.md

 --- task ---

-Open a new window and save it.
-Now you'll write code in this file rather than directly in the shell.
+Close the REPL.
+Now you'll write code into a file rather than directly in the shell.

 --- /task ---